edf-re/gsp_solaris_PRD/README.md

 As Dominique wraps up the RFP application she's just in time to head out at 3 pm for the three hour ride to the trip put-in.
 She won't worry about the RFP or the accuracy of the project modeling as she paddles with her friends and drinks around a campfire that evening.

 # Features In
-- View small (less than eight) project portfolio
+- View small project portfolio (less than eight projects)
-- Results delivered within minutes.
+- Results delivered within seconds
 - Proforma clone
 - Easily accessed via a phone or tablet or laptop
-- Edit an existing CapEx
+- Edit an existing scenario

 # Features Out
 - SME tools (providing front ends for Technical Services users)